Which Bravo Homestyle Complete Freeze-Dried Recipes Get

 Above-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical raw dog food.

-Bravo Homestyle Complete is a meat-based freeze-dried raw dog food using a significant amount of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.
+Bravo Homestyle Complete is a grain-free freeze-dried raw dog food using a significant amount of named meats and organs as its dominant source of animal protein, thus earning the brand 5 stars.

 - Bravo Dog Food Recall December 2015 (12/10/2015)